AppIterate/docs/docs/iOS.md

 * Download the [iOS SDK](http://appiterate.com/ios/latest)
 * The SDK comes with two files: `Appiterate.h` and `Appiterate.a`.
 Include both of them in your project.
-* Add the following frameworks to your project.
+* Add the following frameworks to your project:
     * libsqlite3.0.dylib
     * ibz.dylib
     * CoreLocation.framework
     * Security.framework
+* Add the following compier flag:
+    * ObjC